HathorNetwork/hathor-wallet-headless/README.md

 ### Stop a wallet

-Stop the wallet and its connections and remove it from the store.
+Stop the wallet and its connections and remove it from the available wallets.

 ```bash
 $ curl -X POST --data "key=key"  http://localhost:8000/wallet/stop